 Conclusion

 Well, time to conclude.
-We will finally come face to face with GOD and rejoice.
+We will finally come face to face with God and rejoice.
 He designed it that way since the beginning of the beginning -- before time.
 He will wipe away every tear from your face.
-So, TRUST HIM!
+So, trust him!
 His Kingdom is coming!

 God cares about the world He has created.
 He is in control.
 And He will finally act to restore all things to Himself.

 The revelation of the New Testament is the revelation of the Kingdom of God.
 It began with the announcement of the Kingdom and the coming of the King in the Gospels.
 It progressed with the Kingdom’s expansion to the ends of the earth in Acts.
-It continued with various letters from the servants of the Kingdom, detailing how the Kingdom should be organized here on earth, who it’s members are, and what their life should look like.
+It continued with various letters from the servants of the Kingdom, detailing how the Kingdom should be organized here on earth, who its members are, and what their life should look like.
 Those letters also warned that the Kingdom would face opposition.
 But the New Testament ends with the ringing declaration that the Kingdom of God, established through the blood of the Lamb, Jesus Christ, would prevail.
 And that this Kingdom, unlike every other kingdom this world has ever known, will never end.
 Which leaves each of us with the question: Are you a member of this Kingdom?
 Do you know the King?
 Are you serving the King?
 If so, then you will understand why John ends the New Testament on the same note that Matthew began it.
 Come, Lord Jesus.
 Your Kingdom come, your will be done, on earth, as it is in heaven.

 Let’s pray.